yukaiw23/pointnet/README.md

 After downloading the dataset, directing the terminal to the working path, then activating the Pytorch environment.

+15/05/2023
-Besides hyperparameters of Pointnet++, settings for BottleNeck Residual / Inverted Residual MLP needed to be tuned.
-Settings can be done under CLass 'BottleNeck', and 'ResidualAdd' in file 'Pointnet2_utils.py'
+Note: ## Besides hyperparameters of Pointnet++, settings for BottleNeck Residual / Inverted Residual MLP needed to be tuned.
+Settings can be done under Class 'BottleNeck', and 'ResidualAdd' in file 'Pointnet2_utils.py'

 Run the following for the object classification task: